leannmlindsey/DNAtokenization/README.md

 **NOTE: This is a repository forked from the original Caduceus which is located at https://github.com/kuleshov-group/caduceus created for the purpose of providing instructions on reproducing the experiments in ["The Impact of Tokenizer Selection on Genomic Language Models," Lindsey, et al. (2025)](https://doi.org/10.1101/2024.09.09.612081)**

+You are on the PHAGE branch.
+This uses character tokenization and provides the ability to run the Lambda Benchmark.

 ### Modifications to the Original Code
 I have made the following modifications to the original code:
 * Modified slurm scripts to work on University of Utah notchpeak system with 8 Nvidia A6000 GPUs